Wiseguy (TV series): Lynchboro/Seattle story line

-Season Four
+Season 4

 After the third season ended, Ken Wahl left Wiseguy over a dispute with CBS over the direction of the show.
-Steven Bauer was brought in to be the new lead character, a former United States Attorney named Michael Santana who had recently been disbarred.
+Steven Bauer was brought in to be the new lead character, a disbarred United States Attorney named Michael Santana.
 Jonathan Banks and Jim Byrnes returned in their regular roles, and new addition Cecil Hoffman rounded out the cast.
-A new theme song by Mike Post, who wrote the original theme, was commissioned and had a more Latin flair.
+Latin style percussion and piano were dubbed onto the main theme.
 The series also found a new timeslot, moving to Saturday nights at 10:00 pm Eastern.